hyperledger/bevel/platforms/corda-ent/configuration/roles/create/certificates/cenm/Readme.md

 ##### Output Variables:

-    ambassador_tls_certs: Stores the status of the ambassador tls certificates in the vault
+    ambassador_tls_certs: Stores the status of the ambassador tls certificates in the vault ignore_errors is yes because certificates are not created for a fresh network deployment and this command will fail.

 #### 4. Get the ambassador certs if they exist
-This tasks fetches the ambassador certificates, if they are present in the vault
+This tasks fetches the ambassador certificates, if they are present in the vault.
+Calls common role in setup/get_crypto
 ##### Input Variables

-    vault_output: Stores the vault output in yaml format
+    vault_output: result of the previous command
+    type: "ambassador"
     cert_path: Path where the ambassador certificates are fetched to

 **when**: It runs when **ambassador_tls_certs.failed** variable is False

 #### 5. Check if the openssl conf file exists or not
-This tasks check if the openssl file for the idman exists on the given path
+This tasks check if the openssl file exists on the given path
 ##### Input Variables

-    path: The path to the opensslidman.conf file
+    path: The path to the openssl.conf file
 ##### Output Variables

-    openssl_conf_check: Stores the status of the opensslidman.conf file
+    openssl_conf_check: Stores the status of the command

-#### 6. Generate openssl.conf file for idman
+#### 6. Generate openssl.conf file
-This tasks creates the openssl.conf file for the idman if it does not exist
+This tasks creates the openssl.conf file if it does not exist
 ##### Input Variables

-    domain_name: Domain name of the idman, usually formed by IDMAN_NAME.EXTERNAL_URL_SUFFIX
+    domain_name: Domain name of the service, usually formed by SERVICE_NAME.EXTERNAL_URL_SUFFIX

 **when**: It runs when **openssl_conf_check.stat.exists** variable is False

-#### 7. Get the subordinateCA certs if they exist in the vault
-##### Input Variables

-    VAULT_ADDR: Address of the vault
-    VAULT_TOKEN: Token of the vault
-##### Output Variables

-    subordinateca: The variable stores the status of subordinateca cert in the vault

-#### 8. Check if rootca.jks is present
-This tasks checks if the rootca.jks is present in the ansible controller
-##### Input Variables

-    path: Path to the rootca.jks file
-##### Output Variables

-    check_rootcajks: This variable stores rootca.jks file status

-**when**: It runs when **ambassadordir_check** variable exists

-#### 9. Store the keystore in a file
-This tasks stores the keystore in a file
-##### Input Variables

-    content: This variable contains the keystore in base64 encoded format
-    dest: This variable has the path where the keystore will be stored

-**when**: It runs when **check_rootcajks.stat.exists** does not exist

-#### 10. Create ambassador certfiicates
+#### 7. Create ambassador certfiicates
-This tasks create ambassador certificates with SubordinateCA as the rootCA
+This tasks create ambassador certificates using the openssl file created above.

-**when**: It runs when **ambassador_tls_certs.failed** variable is false
+**when**: It runs when **ambassador_tls_certs.failed** variable is true.

-#### 11. Store the ambassador certs to the vault
+#### 8. Store the ambassador certs to the vault
 This tasks stores the created/fetched ambassador certificates to the vault
 ##### Input Variables